Waterberg Anti-Poaching Training Center

 Our support aims to balance both the “enforcement” and the “human” sides of conservation efforts.
 We want to stamp out the illegal poaching and trafficking that harm Namibia’s economy and afford opportunity for other criminal activity.
 At the same time, we want to ensure that the rights and needs of Namibians who live in proximity to wildlife are protected.
 This balance will allow Namibia’s unique model of conservation to continue to set an example for the rest of the world.

-The U.S. Government remains firmly committed to supporting the Ministry of Environment and Tourism in its conservation and anti-poaching efforts.
+The U.S. Government remains firmly committed to supporting the Ministry of Environment and Tourism (MET) in its conservation and anti-poaching efforts.
 I look forward to hearing about the accomplishments of the new dog unit in the upcoming months, and continuing to work with the Ministry towards eliminating poaching and wildlife trafficking in Namibia.